 Many of the line’s suites, from junior suites on up to the Royal Loft Suite, can sleep four to six people; we found a two-bedroom Grand Suite that can sleep eight.
 One- and two-bedroom AquaTheater suites can sleep four to eight, and have private box seat viewing of all the AquaTheater shows, a major plus for kids.

 Quantum-class ships have a unique configuration, which combines a junior suite, studio, and balcony cabin into a multi-room suite that sleeps up to 10 passengers with three bathrooms.
-Though the rooms can be booked separately, they share a vestibule with a door on the cabin corridor, so when combined, they merge into a multi-room suite that’s perfect for large family groups.
+Though the rooms can be booked separately, they share a vestibule with a door on the cabin corridor, so when combined, they merge into a multi-room suite that’s perfect for large families or groups.

 Other Royal Caribbean cabins that sleep 4 or more